Automated Mobility in Mixed Traffic

 Assumptions and simulation models for mixed traffic;

-Open-access and reproducibility of research in mixed traffic;
+Open-access and reproducibility of research on mixed traffic;

 Policies, regulations, and codes of practice.